Biodegradable PCBs: Will They Really Help With PCB Waste Disposal?

 Is PCB waste really a problem?
 Not only is PCB rubbish real, but the durability and toxicity of PCBs also make it a problem.

 Well, what if a board is recycled instead of thrown in a landfill?
 Most recycling processes are hazardous and have serious health risks.
 In addition, they are labor intensive.
 This means that boards have to be shipped to countries with low labor costs for recycling.
 These logistical tricks still ultimately result in high PCB recycling costs.
-The answer to both problems could be biodegradable PCBs.
+The answer to both problems could be a biodegradable printed circuit board.
 What if you could put a PCB in a landfill and it simply dissolves?

 Biodegradable PCBs would be easier to recycle as well, lowering costs.
 We have our solution, but it is really possible?